annavard/CypressAmazon/README.md

 # CypressAmazon

-How to run the test cases?
+## How to run the test cases?

-1. Clone the current repository into your machine $ git clone PATH
+1. Clone the current repository into your machine $ git clone https://github.com/annavard/CypressAmazon.git

 2. Install Cypress to the project folder.
 For details refer to cypress documentation: https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements